 Do you have what it takes to serve the public?
 Can you meet the time and job requirements as an elected official?
-If your answer is yes, please come and visit with the Gilpin County Clerk and Recorder to learn more!
-Ask for Sahari McCormick at 303-582-5321 or email smccormick@gilpincounty.org for an information packet.
+If your answer is yes, please inquire to learn more!
+Talk to your County party chair about seeking office or ask for Sahari McCormick, Clerk & Recorder, at 303-582-5321 or email elections@gilpincounty.org for more information.

 View the Colorado Secretary of State's website on how to run for office.